Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 The real risk is not usually breathability.

-It is shape drift, recovery loss, and surface pilling if stitch density and yarn choice are not balanced properly.
+The bigger risks are shape drift, recovery loss, and surface pilling if stitch density and yarn choice are not balanced properly.

 A waffle knit polo or waffle knit polo shirt is often the easiest premium knit entry point for buyers.